rockset/rockset-js/packages/cli/README.md

   $ rockset sql [SQL]

 ARGUMENTS
-  SQL  Rockset SQL string to execute
+  SQL  rockset SQL string to execute

 OPTIONS
   -h, --help                       show CLI help

-  -l, --defaultLimit=defaultLimit  Set the default row limit property on the query.
+  -l, --defaultLimit=defaultLimit  set the default row limit property on the query.
 This will set a default limit on the
                                    query that can be overrided by a limit in the SQL text.

-  -x, --extended                   show extra columns

   --columns=columns                only show provided columns (comma-separated)

-  --csv                            output is csv format [alias: --output=csv]

-  --filter=filter                  filter property by partial string matching, ex: name=foo

-  --no-header                      hide table header from output

-  --no-truncate                    do not truncate output to fit screen

   --output=csv|json|yaml           output in a more machine friendly format

-  --sort=sort                      property to sort by (prepend '-' for descending)

 EXAMPLES
   rockset sql "Select 'hello world'"